adsgray/testsite/leagueinfo.md

 # Tie Breakers for Playoff Seeding
 * If a Team has defaults they lose any tie breaker
 * Direct Head-to-Head if possible
-* Most wins (if two teams have same number of points but one has more wins than the other teams (team has same number of points though because of more ties than losses) the team with more wins finishes ahead).
+* Most wins
-* Comparison of how they perform versus the top team in the standings (working down the standings list until the tie is broken).
+* Comparison of how they perform versus the top team in the standings (working down the standings list until the tie is broken)
-* Coin flip.
+* Coin flip
-* Everyone makes the playoffs.

 # Playoff Rules
+* Everyone makes the Playoffs.
 * The higher seeded team gets the choice of hammer and stones.
-* Spares must play one of the front-end positions (lead or second).
+* Spares must play front-end positions (lead or second).
 * You must have 2 members of your team playing to register a win.
-* No ties … draw to the button … only throwing team may sweep … must have a piece of the rings to register the win.
+* Playoff games must have a winner.
+If tied at the end of regulation (time or 8 ends) - draw to the button with only throwing team sweeping.
+Stone must have a piece of the rings to register the win.
 * For the Championship Final Game, if both teams agree to play on a different sheet, they have the right to switch ice with any other game as long as they inform that sheet before the teams enter the ice.